jfriesne/audiomove/README.txt

                    for the current Output Format (e.g. 96kHz for Ogg/Opus)
                  - "Width" combo box now turns red if set to a known-not-to-work setting for the current Output Format (e.g. 32-bit Fixed for FLAC)
+                 * 8-bit output-width now works as expected for all supported output formats.

 v1.21 5/19/2016  - Upgraded the included libraries to more recent versions
                  - Added support for little-endian and big-endian PAF output format